benjaminsnorris/bsn.io/_drafts/2016-09-02-the-value-of-test-driven-development-tdd.md

 One of the most exciting aspects to programming is how much you learn while you are working through something.
 Invariably, you will have to make changes to the tests as you think through the implementation details.
 The trick is to make sure that your tests remain focused on the behavior, and not the actual implementation details.
 That way, if you refactor the implementation, your tests can still verify that the behavior remains intact.

 ## The conclusion
 A major benefit to using this approach is that it helps you write more reusable code, which has been a [focus of mine]({% post_url 2016-07-05-writing-reusable-code %}) lately.
 You still need to learn about good design patterns and best practices.
-But starting with your tests means that you are exercising the visible API from the beginning, and that will help you think through it as you build it.
+But starting with your tests means that you are exercising the API from the beginning, and that will help you think through having a good API as you build it.

 Part of my purpose in writing this post is to help myself recommit to TDD in all of my projects.
 It is too easy to get lazy and skip the tests altogether.
 That is part of why I have put build, coverage and version badges on all of my [open-source project pages](/code) on this site.
 I am hoping that the shame of not having tests and builds and coverage will help motivate me to get this done quickly.
 My future self will thank me later.